quicwg/base-drafts/draft-ietf-quic-transport.md

 infrequently.

-An endpoint that receives a successfully authenticated packet with a previously unused connection ID MUST use the next available connection ID for any packets it sends to that address.
+An endpoint that receives a successfully authenticated packet with a previously unused connection ID MUST use a new connection ID for any future packets it sends to that address.
 To avoid changing connection IDs multiple times when packets arrive out of order, endpoints MUST change only in response to a packet that increases the largest received packet number.
 Failing to do this could allow for use of that connection ID to link activity on new paths.
 There is no need to move to a new connection ID if the address of a peer changes without also changing the connection ID.
+If no new connection IDs are available, the endpoint MUST NOT send additional packets until a NEW_CONNECTION_ID frame is received.

+Implementations SHOULD ensure that peers have at least one unused connection ID available when changing the connection ID.
+An implementation could do this by always supplying one or more new connection IDs in the packets sent under its own new connection ID.

 ## Server's Preferred Address {#preferred-address}